 Here are my recommendations to helping yourself along this journey:

-1 - Crush the PST / PFT / PAST test before you ever talk to a recruiter.
+1 - Crush the PST / PFT / IFT test before you ever talk to a recruiter.
 Make your first PST an awesome event and a good first impression to perhaps one of the first special ops members you have ever met (or at least applied for a job in his world).
 Consider this a job interview.

 2 - Now you can maintain your PST scores and focus on getting better at future events like longer runs and swims (4 mile runs / 2 mile swims with fins BUD/S for instance) or longer runs and rucks for Army and USMC preparation.
 This may require some strength training if you are having issues with load bearing events (rucks, logs, boats, equipment, gear etc).
 This progression can take some time if you are coming from an endurance background (strength building) and it can take some time if you are coming from a strength background (longer runs / swims).
 Neither are easy processes and take time so be patient and give yourself time to focus on any weaknesses you may have.

 3 - Give yourself time to get through some training cycles.
 This may include a strength cycle or a high rep calisthenics and cardio cycle or both depending on your abilities.
 Having the maturity to acknowledge weaknesses is critical.
+Are you a cardio machine?

 Here is a video podcast that Jeff Nichols and I did discussing the process and being a better recruit.
 Also one of the highlights is when we pretend we are the Sec Def or CNO and share how we would fix the process.